sneakers-the-rat/infrastructure/_sections/1_2_state-who.md

 > These challenges grow as the size of the team grows.
 Our anecdotal evidence suggests that above a hundred members, group cohesion appears to become weaker with the appearance of semi-autonomous cliques and sub-groups.
 This may relate to the postulated limit on the number of meaningful social interactions humans can sustain given the size of their brain {% cite kochBigScienceTeam2016 %}

+!!
+These institutes are certainly helpful in building core technologies for the field, but they aren't necessarily organized for developing mass-scale infrastructure.

 ### Meso-scale collaborations

 Given the diminishing returns to scale for centralized organizations, many have called for smaller, "meso-scale" collaborations and consortia that combine the efforts of multiple labs {% cite mainenBetterWayCrack2016 %}.
 The most successful consortium of this kind has been the International Brain Laboratory {% cite abbottInternationalLaboratorySystems2017 woolKnowledgeNetworksHow2020 %}, a group of 22 labs spread across six countries.
 They have been able to realize the promise of big team neuroscience, setting a new standard for performing reproducible experiments performed by many labs {% cite laboratoryStandardizedReproducibleMeasurement2020 %} and developing data management infrastructure to match {% cite laboratoryDataArchitectureLargescale2020 %} (seriously, don't miss their extremely impressive [data portal](https://data.internationalbrainlab.org/)).
 Their project thus serves as the benchmark for large-scale collaboration and a model from which all similar efforts should learn from.